mcharouk/aws/Certification/sysops.md

 * it's possible to aggregate mutliple configuration files by using append-config option.
 File names must be different
 * cloudwatch:PutDashboard to create or update dashboard.
 There is no cloudwatch:createDashboard
+* Cloudwatch Agent uses open source tools to collect metrics
+  * on Linux : StatsD or collectd
+  * on Windows : only StatsD is supported

 ## Synthetics